-Subsequent events have been evaluated through April 3, 2020, which is the date the consolidated financial statements were available to be issued.
-The events disclosed in Notes 10 and 11 met the criteria for recognition or disclosure in the consolidated financial statements.
+Subsequent events have been evaluated through April 9, 2021, which is the date the consolidated financial statements were available to be issued.
+There were no events which met the criteria for recognition or disclosure in the consolidated financial statements.

 3. LOANS AND INTEREST RECEIVABLE